What is a kitchen range appliance?

 Why is a kitchen stove called a range?

 Over time, different terminology arose to refer to this classic cooking appliance, but a range and a stove are essentially the same thing and these words can be used interchangeably when talking about modern kitchen appliances.
 The term “stove” has a broader definition as well, also referring to home heating devices like wood-burning stoves.
 The term “range,” on the other hand, is specific to the more modern cooking appliance.
 While both terms are acceptable, appliance makers use “range” more often, so you might want to use this term when shopping.
+Learn more about the difference between a range vs stove vs oven and decide what’s right for your kitchen.

 Kitchen range appliances types